 Only the aeronautical authorities of respective countries can determine pilot competence.

-The information in this manual is provided in order to warn you against adverse flying situations and potential dangers.
+The information in this manual is for information purposes only and is provided in order to warn you against adverse flying situations and potential dangers.

-Equally, we would like to remind you that it is important to carefully read all the contents of your new HIKO P manual.
+Equally, we would like to remind you that it is important to carefully read all the contents of your new HIKO manual.

-Misuse of this equipment could lead to severe injuries or death.
-The manufacturers and dealers cannot be held responsible for misuse of the paraglider.
+Misuse of this equipment could lead to severe or irreversible injuries to the pilot, even death.
+The manufacturers and dealers cannot be held responsible for misuse of the equipment.
 It is the responsibility of the pilot to ensure the equipment is used correctly.